Watershed Regulation and Flood Control

 The U.N.
 Intergovernmental Panel on Climate Change recognizes that in the long term, a sustainable forest management strategy aimed at maintaining or increasing carbon stocks while producing an annual sustained yield of timber will generate the greatest mitigation benefit.
 The government of Canada recognizes that there is no solution to the climate change challenge without forests.

-As owners of 13 per cent of Canada’s managed forests (6 per cent of Canada’s total forest land), Canada’s private forest landowners take the stewardship of our forests seriously.
+As owners of a tenth of Canada’s managed forests (6 per cent of Canada’s total forest land), Canada’s private forest landowners take the stewardship of our forests seriously.
 Our stewardship focus works to mitigate climate change, because keeping forests healthy means more greenhouse gases are stored in trees and soils – not the atmosphere.
 By law, any harvested tree is promptly regenerated.

 Wildlife & Fisheries Habitat